selwynpolit/d9book/book/dtt.md

   <php>
 ```

-Putting this in the `<php>` section of the file causes all html requests to be output to `/sites/simpletest/browser_output`.
+Putting this in the `<php>` section of the file causes all HTML requests to be output to `/sites/simpletest/browser_output`.
 I tried specifying a different directory, but it had no effect.
 Use this with caution (or only for debugging if you don\'t want to fill up hard drives.)

  ```xml
  <env name="BROWSERTEST_OUTPUT_DIRECTORY" value="/tmp"/>